adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 changing external conditions, as well as adopting new research and recent developments in the field.

-The rest of this section introduces the Æternity blockchain in greater detail, starting with a brief overview of accounts, tokens, names and the structure of blocks.
+The rest of this section introduces the æternity blockchain in greater detail, starting with a brief overview of accounts, tokens, names and the structure of blocks.
 This is followed by an explanation of our approach to state channels and smart contracts, and then a discussion on